Tracer-Cloud/tracer-test-pipelines-bioinformatics/README.md

 We recommend using the Sandbox Environment for an easy ans quick onboarding experience: https://sandbox.tracer.cloud/

-Click the ‘Get started’ button and follow the guided steps—no AWS credentials or setup required.
+Click the ‘Get started’ button and follow the guided steps.
+You don't need a local instance and can use our web instance.